 When I first worked as a naturalist at ENH in 2003 I knew I had found an educational model I would spend my life trying to promote.
-Students are empowered, having fun learning in the redwoods and on the coast, high school counselors learn to be leaders and role models, classroom teachers see how their students excel in an outdoor environment, and naturalists perfect their teaching skills.
+Students have fun learning in the outdoors; high school cabin leaders learn to be role models; classroom teachers see how their students excel in an outdoor environment; and naturalists perfect their teaching skills.

 I have worked for over 10 years in environmental education as a program director, naturalist, and classroom teacher at county and nonprofit programs in California, Arizona, and Oregon, and what I love about ENH is the emphasis we have always had on students' social emotional growth and environmental stewardship.
-Program directors, naturalists, classroom teachers, and counselors or parent chaperones all work together during the week to help students gain self-confidence, self-esteem, and place-based ecological knowledge.
+Program directors, naturalists, classroom teachers, and cabin leaders or parent chaperones all work together during the week to help students gain self-confidence, self-esteem, and place-based ecological knowledge.

-The outdoor experience we all work together to provide greater San Francisco Bay Area communities is missing in so many people's lives and has such an incredible impact.
+The outdoor experience we work together to provide greater San Francisco Bay Area communities is missing in so many people's lives and has an incredible impact.
 I believe deeply in the power a week of outdoor school has to change lives and am honored to return to ENH as its new Executive Director.